 - Organisations that want to optimise ad targeting while maintaining compliance

-How Advanced Consent Mode work?
-(Consent scenarios)
+How does Advanced Consent Mode work?

 - No cookies are set for analytics or ads.

-- Only necessary, cookieless pings are allowed.
+- Cookieless pings are sent.

 Benefits of Advanced Consent Mode